kubermatic/docs/content/kubeone/master/upgrading/upgrading_cluster.en.md

 +++
-title = "Upgrading Kubernetes Cluster Using KubeOne" date = 2020-04-01T12:00:00+02:00
+title = "Upgrading Kubernetes" date = 2020-04-01T12:00:00+02:00
+weight = 1
 +++

 The cluster is upgraded using the `kubeone upgrade` command invoked with the